smkent/initramfs/README.md

     * `~/.ssh/authorized_keys`
     * Any `sshPublicKey` entries found for the specified user in the LDAP database
-  * Re-use the same ECDSA host key currently in use with OpenSSH on the current machine (see below for security note)
+  * Re-use the same ED25519 and RSA host keys currently in use with OpenSSH on the current machine (see below for security note)
 * Package and compress initramfs image

 ## Security note